Algebraic deformations of toric varieties I. General constructions

+It is also not hard to prove that the homogeneous coordinate algebra {$\alg=\alg(\CP_\theta^n)$} is a noetherian domain, a Koszul algebra, and that $\alg^!$ is a Frobenius algebra of index $n+1$.
 Algebras of finite global homological dimension with the Gorenstein property are called regular~\cite{D-V}.
-The following result is a corollary of~\cite[Prop.~2.6]{AKO}. \begin{cor} The quadratic algebra $\alg$ is a regular algebra of global homological dimension~$d=\mbox{\rm gl-dim}(\alg)=n+1$. \end{cor} \Proof{ This follows similarly to~\cite[Prop.~7.2.3]{BGK}.
-The global homological dimension of $\alg$ equals the length of the minimal projective resolution for $\alg_0=\complex$.
-Since by {point~(3) of Proposition~\ref{regalgprop}} the Koszul complex is exact, it provides such a minimal resolution, and the global homological dimension coincides with the number of non-trivial graded components of the algebra $\alg^!$, each of which can be identified as
+The following result is a corollary of~\cite[Prop.~2.6]{AKO}. \begin{proposition} The quadratic algebra $\alg$ is a regular algebra of global homological dimension~$d=\mbox{\rm gl-dim}(\alg)=n+1$. \end{proposition} \Proof{ This follows similarly to~\cite[Prop.~7.2.3]{BGK}.
+As mentioned, the global homological dimension of $\alg$ equals the length of the minimal projective resolution for $\alg_0=\complex$.
+Since the Koszul complex is exact, it provides such a minimal resolution, and the global homological dimension coincides with the number of non-trivial graded components of the algebra $\alg^!$, each of which can be identified as